Coordinate Systems and Transformations

 SPEDAS.cotransFunction

-Transform the data to the out coordinate system from the in coordinate system.
+Transform data to the out coordinate system.

 References: